microsoft/Windows-driver-samples/audio/sysvad/README.md

 **4. Locate the built driver package**

 In File Explorer, navigate to the folder that contains the sample files.
-For example, you would navigate to *C:\\Documents\\Windows-driver-samples\\audio\\sysvad*, if that's the folder you specified in the preceding Step 1.
+For example, you would navigate to *C:\\Windows-driver-samples\\audio\\sysvad*, if that's the folder you specified in the preceding Step 1.

 In the folder, the location of the driver package varies depending on the configuration and platform settings that you selected in the **Configuration Manager**.
 For example, if you left the default settings unchanged, then the built driver package will be saved to a folder named *Debug* inside the same folder as the sample files.
 Double-click the folder for the built driver package, and then double-click the folder named *package*.